meltwater/tau/README.md

 ## Description

-Functional time and date tools for JavaScript inspired by [date-fns].
+Functional time and date tools for JavaScript inspired by [Luxon].

-Exports all functional programming style [date-fns] functions along with the custom functions defined in this package so they all may be imported from the same place.
+Exports the Luxon API in a functional programming style along with the custom functions defined in this package so they all may be imported from the same place.

 ## Installation